Skip to main content

 There is no application fee for the Access course.

 If you are registered as unemployed and/or in receipt of a social welfare payment, you may be eligible for fee support.
-This will reduce your fee from €850 to €425.
+In 2024-25 this has reduced fees from €890 to €445.

 Students who are asylum seekers or who have Refugee/Subsidiary Protection/Humanitarian Leave to Remain status may also be eligible for support through the Sanctuary Programme.